dentsucreativeuk/dev-standards/Coding/General.md

 ## Consistency
  - Where practicable, remain consistent with the host code, even if it does not adhere to the below standards.
 It is the aim of this document for all code we produce to follow the same standard so this rule should only apply to third party libraries and very old code.
- - If you adopt a style not specified within these guidelines, remain consistent throughout that language when used within your document.
+ - If a style  not specified within these guidelines is to be adopted, it should remain consistent throughout that language when used within a project.
 Such examples of non-specified consistency are:
 	- String quoting (single vs double)
 	- Comma dangling, comma placement
 	- Spacing within parentheses